Melody15/InputPropagateAnalysis/README.md

 One can obtain the input bitcode file from the following methods:

 - To perform analysis on single hardware driver source file:
-    - Complie the driver source file using `clang-9` with `-emit-llvm` flag to get the bitcode file.
+    - Complie the driver source file using `clang` with `-emit-llvm` flag to get the bitcode file.
-    - `example/rtc.ll` is the rtc driver bitcode file in x86 Linux Kernel.
+    - `example/rtc.c` is the rtc driver source file in x86 Linux Kernel `(arch/x86/kernel/rtc.c)`, one can use clang to get its bitcode file.
+        ```
+        clang -S --emit-llvm example/rtc.c -o example/rtc.ll
+        ```
     - One may find nothing with only a single driver file cause the hardware input not happened here.
 - To perform analysis on each driver module:
     - One may use [difuze](https://github.com/ucsb-seclab/difuze) to obtain a series of driver modules. (difuze use `llvm-link` to link each driver module into a single bitcode file.)